Neil Ira Needleman

 Interview: 10 questions

-1. Tell me something about your life and the educational background.
+1. Tell me something about your life and educational background

-2. When, how and why started you filming?
+2. When, how and why did you start filming?

-3. What kind of subjects have your films?
+3. What kinds of topics do you have in your films?

 5. Tell me something about the technical equipment you use.